zarr-conventions/zarr-conventions-spec/README.md

 The convention metadata object MUST NOT contain additional fields beyond those specified above.

-#### Convention Identity and Versioning
+#### Convention Identity

 Conventions are uniquely identified by their identifier URL, which is either the `schema_url` (if present) or the `spec_url`.
 If both are present, the `schema_url` takes precedence as the primary identifier.

-The identifier URL MAY include version information (e.g., via git tags or versioned paths) to allow conventions to evolve over time.

-When a convention evolves:
-- Breaking changes SHOULD result in a new identifier URL (e.g., incrementing the major version in the URL path)
-- Non-breaking changes MAY update the schema_url/spec_url at the same URL or use a new URL (e.g., incrementing the minor version)

-Tools consuming conventions SHOULD use the identifier URL to determine which convention is being used and which version of that convention applies.
+#### Versioning

+It is RECOMMENDED that conventions use a versioning scheme to allow evolution over time.
+Versioned conventions SHOULD include the version information in the `schema_url` (e.g., `https://raw.githubusercontent.com/zarr-experimental/geo-proj/refs/tags/v1/schema.json"` to facilitate validation of specific versions.
+Versioned conventions MAY also include the version in the convention metadata (`e.g., {'proj:version': "1"}`) for convenient version identification without url parsing.
+If a convention uses versioning, it MUST clearly define the semantic meaning of version numbers in its specification.

 ### Convention Properties